 The Company's Vice President - Human Resources, Compensation and Benefits is the Plan Administrator and has full discretionary authority to manage and control the operation and administration of the Plan, including the power to interpret provisions of the Plan and to promulgate policies and procedures for the Plan's administration and to delegate its administrative responsibilities.
 The Savings Plan Investment Committee has the power and authority to enter into agreements with trustees to provide for the investment of Plan assets and to appoint investment managers to direct such trustees, as appropriate.
 The day to day administration of the Plan is handled by ING Institutional Plan Services, LLC ("ING"), formerly known as CitiStreet.
-The trustee of the Plan is Banco Popular de Puerto Rico (the "Trustee") and the custodian of the Plan is State Street Bank and Trust Company (the "Custodian").
+The trustee of the Plan is State Street Bank and Trust Company (the "Trustee").